Police and Fire Pension Calculator

 • Devices that haven't been changed can be replaced

-• If you've used all 4 changes, you must wait for the annual reset
+• If you've used your 1 change, you must wait for the annual reset

 What Happens When You Reach the Limit?